Haunted Houses in Utah and Scary Stuff Abounds in Salt Lake City

 Come to Black Island Farms for Utah’s largest corn maze!
 Warning: No smoking and No pets!
 Go for the 300 acres in cultivation growing pumpkins, squash, gourds and other fresh veggies.
 A corn maze, hayride, pig races, bounce house, and cow train all delight little kids without the fright.
 Kids 2 and under enter free.

-For older kids and brave adults, the Nightmare Acres haunted house takes guests through a chilling haunt sure to send shivers up your spine; open Thursday-Saturday from late September to early November.
+For older kids and brave adults, the Nightmare Acres haunted house takes guests through a chilling haunt sure to send shivers up your spine; open Thursday-Friday nights from late September to early November.

 A Utah Sweet Treat pre-Halloween

-A last sweet thought for Halloween… Since everybody loves candy, satisfy your sweet tooth like the locals and shop for, or order online, at Sweet’s Candy Factory.
-The Utah favorite, in operation since 1892, is closing their confectionery haven to the pubic.
-Be sure to include their famous taffy and cinnamon bears in your order.
-We can’t think of any more appropriate way to make the Halloween season a cultural event.
+A last sweet thought for Halloween… Since everybody loves candy, satisfy your sweet tooth like the locals and shop, or order online, at Sweet’s Candy.
+The Utah favorite, in operation since 1892, no longer does their factory tour.
+However, their famous taffy (individually wrapped for Halloween) and cinnamon bears should be in your Halloween order.
+We can’t think of any more appropriate way to make the season a cultural event.

 There’s more than just peaks and snowsports to see.
 Remember to pick-up a Salt Lake City Connect Pass for discounted admission to 16 attractions over the time period you choose, from one to 365 days.
 Make a weekend of your adventure and snag a deal on a hotel in Salt Lake City.